ADORSYS-GIS/wallet-vc-libs/docs/service-layer/README.md

 # Service layer overview

-The service layer aims to organize the services.
-A service in this context would be the resolution of a credential offer, a request for a credential issuance or an event to interact with the wallet such as the deletion of a credential.
+The service layer aims to organize asynchronous methods and events.
+A service in this context would be the mediator coordination dance, adding a new contact or sending a didcomm message.

 ![Event Architecture](./event-architecture.png 'Event architecture')